Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 	    ]
 	}

-**N.B.** If you're disappointed to not find any CashTokens data in the above sample vanilla BCH transaction, you can skip ahead to the [Sample FT Genesis Transaction ](#heading-sample-ft-genesis-transaction).
+**N.B.** If you're disappointed to not find any CashTokens data in the above sample, vanilla BCH transaction, you can skip ahead to the [Sample FT Genesis Transaction ](#heading-sample-ft-genesis-transaction).

 <a name="heading-cashtokens-explained"></a>
 ### CashTokens Explained